Population transfer: Ancient Assyria

-In the Ancient World, population transfer was the more humane alternative to putting all the males of a conquered territory to death and enslaving the women and children.
-From the 13th century BCE, Ancient Assyria used mass deportation as a punishment for rebellions.
-By the 9th century, the Assyrians regularly deported thousands of restless subjects to other lands.
-The Israelite tribes that were forcibly resettled by Assyria later became known as the Ten Lost Tribes.
+In the ancient world, population transfer was the more humane alternative to putting all the males of a conquered territory to death and enslaving the women and children.
+From the 13th century BCE, Assyria used mass deportation as a punishment for rebellions.
+By the 9th century BCE, the Assyrians regularly deported thousands of restless subjects to other lands.
+Assyria forcibly resettled the inhabitants of the Northern Kingdom of Israel in 720 BCE; these became known as the Ten Lost Tribes.

 Indian subcontinent

 When British India was going through an independence movement prior to the Second World War, some pro-Muslim organisations (most notably the Muslim League) demanded a Muslim state consisting of two non-contiguous territories: East Pakistan and West Pakistan.
 To facilitate the creation of new states along religious lines (as opposed to racial or linguistic lines as people shared common histories and languages), population exchanges between India and Pakistan were implemented.
 More than 5 million Hindus and Sikhs moved from present-day Pakistan to present-day India, and the same number of Muslims moved the other way.
 A large number of people, more than a million by some estimates, died in the accompanying violence.
 Despite the movement of large number of Muslims to Pakistan, an equal number of Muslims chose to stay in India.
 However, most of the Hindu and Sikh population in Pakistan moved to India in the following years.
 The Muslim immigrants to Pakistan mostly settled in Karachi and became known as the Urdu speaking Muhajir community.

 From 1989 to 1992, the ethnic Hindu Kashmiri Pandit population was forcibly moved out of Kashmir by a minority Urdu-speaking Muslims.
 The imposition of Urdu led to a decline of usage of local languages such as Kashmiri and Dogri.
 The resultant violence led to the death of many Hindus and the exodus of nearly all Hindus.

 On the Indian Ocean island of Diego Garcia between 1967 and 1973, the British government forcibly removed 2000 Chagossian islanders to make way for a U.S. Armed Forces base.
 Despite court judgments in their favour, they have not been allowed to return from their exile in Mauritius, but there are signs that financial compensation and an official apology are being considered by the British government.